Young-ook/container-lab/labs/grafana/grafana.md

 Loki requires at least 3 Kubernetes nodes to deploy an ingester per node.
 This is necessary for pod-affinity.

 # Deployment mode: Monolithic
-For quickstart, run docker compose in the mmonolithic directory:
+For quickstart, run docker compose in the *monolithic* directory:
 ```
 docker compose up -d
 ```